yspaggar/yspaggar.github.io/README.md

 # TrainRepo
-This repo is for training my skills with git and github.
+This repo is for training my skills with git and github and also programming languages.